 Most errors aren’t serious enough to require the program to stop entirely.
 Sometimes, when a function fails, it’s for a reason that we can easily interpret and respond to.
 For example, if we try to open a file and that operation fails because the file doesn’t exist, we might want to create the file instead of terminating the process.

-Recall from Chapter 2 the section on “Handling Potential Failure with the Result Type” that the Result enum is defined as having two variants, Ok and Err, as follows:
+Recall in Chapter 2 in the “Handling Potential Failure with the Result Type” section on page XX that the Result enum is defined as having two variants, Ok and Err, as follows:

+prod: fill xref

 enum Result<T, E> {